 We provide personalized philanthropic advice and services to those interested in making a long-term impact with their giving, with an emphasis on safeguarding charitable intentions.

 We accept, prudently manage and preserve the value of long-term charitable resources entrusted to our care.

 Waco Foundation was established in 1958 with a $30,000 gift from R.B. and Edith Heinze Parrot to ensure the vitality and longevity of the Waco community.
-Today the Foundation manages nearly $90 million in charitable assets in the form of agency endowments, scholarships and community and donor advised funds, all for the benefit of the community.
+Today the Foundation manages more $100 million in charitable assets in the form of agency endowments, scholarships and community and donor advised funds, all for the benefit of the community.

 To learn more about Waco Foundation's history and legacy donors, please explore our timeline.